CARBON-14 & SNAILS

 Decay of Carbon-14; image derived from work by 'Sgbeer,' via Wikipedia Commons

-#1: Decay of Nitrogen into Carbon-14; #2: Decay of Carbon-14 back into Nitrogen; image derived from work by 'Sgbeer,' via Wikipedia Commons
+#1: Decay of Nitrogen into Carbon-14; #2: Decay of Carbon-14 back into Nitrogen; copyright free image derived from work by "Sgbeer" made available by Wikipedia Commons

-Being unstable, 14C wants to return to its normal state, stable 12C.
-Nothing prevents it from doing this, but it takes a long time.
+Unstable, radioactive 14C wants to become stable, and the way it does this is by ejecting an electron -- the red ball in the simplified formula at the right -- in the process becoming a normal, stable atom of nitrogen, which it had been before being hit by the cosmic ray.
+Nothing prevents it from doing this, but the process takes a long time.
 Radioactive 14C has a half-life of about 5730 years, meaning that if you start out with 100 atoms of 14C, in about 5730 years you'll have 50, the missing 50 having become ordinary 12C.
-Such conversions of ordinary Nitrogen to 14Carbon and 14Carbon to 12Carbon happen all the time, though relatively rarely.
+Such conversions of ordinary nitrogen to 14Carbon and 14Carbon to 12Carbon happen all the time, though relatively rarely.
 In Nature, one atom of 14C exists for every 1,000,000,000,000 normal 12C atoms.

-Therefore, if you're a photosynthesizing plant using regular atmospheric carbon dioxide for the manufacture of sugar, or an organism consuming those photosynthesizing plants, you can't avoid having one in every 1,000,000,000,000 Carbon atoms in your body an unstable, radioactive 14C atom.
+Therefore, if you're a photosynthesizing plant using regular atmospheric carbon dioxide for the manufacture of sugar, or an organism consuming those photosynthesizing plants, you can't avoid having one in every 1,000,000,000,000 carbon atoms in your body being an unstable, radioactive 14C atom.

 Of course, when something dies, 14C atoms cease being added to the dead remains.